Have you already earned college credits?

 - Completed at least one English composition course and one college-level mathematics course with a grade of C or higher.
 Both courses must consist of three (3) semester credit hours.
 Students not meeting these requirements must meet the requirements for transfer students with less than 30 transferable hours.

-- Must submit an official high school transcript to demonstrate completion of the foreign language admission requirement.
+- May submit an official high school transcript to demonstrate completion of the foreign language admission requirement.

 Factors such as the number of post-secondary hours completed, grades obtained, coursework completed, and length of time since high school graduation are some of the factors that will be considered.